IPSAS - Technical Update (1 day)

 - Consultation Paper - Public Sector Specific Financial Instruments

-- Consultation Paper - Social Benefits
+- Consultation Paper - Accounting for Revenue and Non-Exchange Expenses

 - Brief overview of European proposals to develop EPSASs